maishuji/kafka-architecture/REAMME.md

 ## Kafka Streams API

 - A simple client library to facilitate data processing in event streaming pipelines.
-- Processes and analyzes data stored in Kafka topics
+- Processes and analyzes data stored in Kafka topics:
+    It receives, transforms, and forwards the processed stream
 - Each record only processed once
 - Processing one record at a time